Standby-Coder/Wealth-Index-Prediction/README.md

 Competition Link - https://zindi.africa/competitions/umojahack-2022-practice-challenge

-This is a practice challenge and getting to know different class of regressors like LightGBM Regressor fascinates me
+This is a practice challenge and getting to know different class of regressors like LightGBM Regressor fascinates me.

+PS - Don't mind the insane feature engineering :P